travis-ci/docs-travis-ci-com/user/deployment/snaps.md

 permalink: /user/deployment/snaps/
 ---

-Travis CI can automatically upload and release your snap to the [snap store](https://snapcraft.io) after a successful build.
+Travis CI can automatically upload and release your app to the [Snap Store](https://snapcraft.io) after a successful build.

 [Snapcraft](https://snapcraft.io/) lets you distribute to all Ubuntu releases and a [growing set of Linux distributions](https://docs.snapcraft.io/core/install) with a single artefact.
 You publish and update at your pace while still reaching everyone; you're not locked to the release cycle of Ubuntu or any other distribution.
 The updates apply automatically and roll back if anything goes wrong.
 They're secure; each update is cryptographically signed and is tamper-proof once installed.
 The applications are locked down using the same container primitives found in Docker and LXD.